 Contributions of services are recognized if the services received (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
-Such services, the majority of which were for veterinary services, totaled \$37,905 and \$59,425 in December 31, 2022 and 2021, respectively, and are reflected within the statements of activities.
+Such services are reflected within the statements of activities and detailed in Note 10.

 In addition, numerous individuals volunteer their time and perform a variety of tasks that assist the Organization with daily operations.
-The Organization received approximately 5,017 and 17,225 volunteer hours for fundraising activities, administrative support and various committee assignments for the years ended December 31, 2022 and 2021, respectively.
-Many volunteers also foster animals in their home and donated approximately 27,659 and 27,282 hours for the care of those animals for the years ended December 31, 2022 and 2021, respectively.
+The Organization received approximately 6,155 and 5,017 volunteer hours for fundraising activities, administrative support and various committee assignments for the years ended December 31, 2023 and 2022, respectively.
+Many volunteers also foster animals in their home and donated approximately 10,905 and 27,659 hours for the care of those animals for the years ended December 31, 2023 and 2022, respectively.
 No amounts have been reflected in the financial statements for the volunteer or foster hours.